May 15, 201206:00 AMReal Moms of NJ

 Hit a Home Run with These Team Snack Ideas

-As spring sports like baseball, softball, and lacrosse are in full swing, so is the team snack rotation.
+As summer sports like soccer, baseball and softball are in full swing, so is the team snack rotation.
 We asked on Facebook and Twitter for your suggestions for the best snacks for a group, and got a lot of great ideas.

 So, if you're looking for some snack inspiration, here are lots of ideas that work well for a group:

 - Apple Chips

 - "Balls of Energy": easy to make in a large quantity and perfect for young athletes to pop in their mouths at halftime

 - Fresh fruit: grapes, clementines, and bananas (all travel well)

 - Fruit kabobs